 - Virtual engagement support: While Res Life will offer logistical and technical support, we are unable to create digital assets or design.
 Content creation will be the responsibility of the student organization.

 Residential Life works in cooperation with UCLA Housing, Catering, and Conference Services to schedule and utilize venues for programs and events to benefit the On Campus Housing community.
 Events are to be free for residents to attend, as venues are funded in part by resident fees.

 a.
 How to Propose a Co-Program

-Submit a program proposal to the Residential Life Programming Board.
-The Programming Board will review proposals in consideration for co-programs, and will refer qualified proposals to other Residential Life programming staff when appropriate.
-The proposal submission form and instructions can be found at: www.orl.ucla.edu/programming
+Submit a program proposal to the Residential Life Funding and Advisory Board.
+The Funding and Advisory Board will review proposals in consideration for co-programs, and will refer qualified proposals to other Residential Life programming staff when appropriate.
+The proposal submission form and instructions can be found at: www.reslife.ucla.edu/programming

 b.
 Room Setup and Décor